tsdataclinic/dataclinic-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 ### Link in the data

 Client data should already be loaded into the repo or a shared Cloud Storage bucket for the team.
-To get started with sopying data in and out of the bucket, use the [https://cloud.google.com/storage/docs/quickstart-gsutil#upload_an_object_into_your_bucket](gsutil command) from the terminal or the [https://googleapis.dev/python/storage/latest/client.html](GCS Python API), both of which are pre-installed.
+To get started with sopying data in and out of the bucket, use the [gsutil command](https://cloud.google.com/storage/docs/quickstart-gsutil#upload_an_object_into_your_bucket) from the terminal or the [GCS Python API](https://googleapis.dev/python/storage/latest/client.html), both of which are pre-installed.

 ### Git stuff

-We encourage people to follow the git feature branch workflow which you can read more about here: [https://towardsdatascience.com/why-git-and-how-to-use-git-as-a-data-scientist-4fa2d3bdc197](How to use git as a Data Scientist)
+We encourage people to follow the git feature branch workflow which you can read more about here: [How to use git as a Data Scientist](https://towardsdatascience.com/why-git-and-how-to-use-git-as-a-data-scientist-4fa2d3bdc197)

 For each feature you are adding to the code